CODAIT/max-central-repo/.github/support.md

+# General Discussion

-State your general question about MAX/DAX here.
+State your general question about MAX here.
 Is this a question about a particular MAX model?
 If so, please close this page and ask in their respective repository.
 You can find a list of the repositories at https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md

-### Is this about MAX or DAX?

-- [ ] MAX
-- [ ] DAX

 ### Details